Ehrenfest's theorem beyond the Ehrenfest time

-\item large differences possibly arise between quantum expectation values and the corresponding classical predictions even for smooth observables like $\XQ^2$, according to some numerical studies ~\cite{karkuszewski2002breakdown, carvalho2004environmental} (cf.~\cite{emerson2002quantum}). \end{enumerate} In other words, the $\hbar \to 0$ and $t \to \infty$ limits do not commute in closed systems: if one fixes a time duration $t>0$ and takes $\hbar \to 0$, the quantum state trajectory approaches the classical state trajectory, but if one fixes arbitrarily small $\hbar > 0$ and takes $t\to\infty$, then the quantum trajectory may develop superpositions over macroscopic distances.
-(The limit is \emph{singular} in the sense of Berry \cite{berry1983semiclassical,berry1995asymptotics,berry2001chaos,berry2002singular}.)
+For real macroscopic systems, the Ehrenfest time can be quite short---even seconds or minutes---because the dependence on $\hbar^{-1}$ is only logarithmic \cite{berman1978condition, berry1979quantum, chirikov1988quantum}.
+In closed systems beyond the Ehrenfest time, even as $\hbar \to 0$, the correspondence between the classical and quantum evolution breaks down.
+In particular, \begin{enumerate}[(1)] \item superpositions over macroscopic distances are generated, detectable through delicate interference experiments \cite{haake1987classical, zurek1994decoherence, zurek1998decoherence, habib1998decoherence, berry2001chaos, silvestrov2002ehrenfest} (cf.~\cite{casati1995comment, wiebe2005quantum, schlosshauer2008classicality}); relatedly, the Wigner function develops negativity \cite{berry1979quantum, korsch1981evolution,zurek2001subplanck} (cf.~\cite{tomsovic1991semiclassical}); see Fig.~\ref{fig:wigner-simulation}. \item large differences possibly arise between quantum expectation values and the corresponding classical predictions even for smooth observables like $\XQ^2$, according to some numerical studies ~\cite{karkuszewski2002breakdown, carvalho2004environmental} (cf.~\cite{emerson2002quantum}). \end{enumerate} In other words, the $\hbar \to 0$ and $t \to \infty$ limits do not commute in closed systems: if one fixes a time duration $t>0$ and takes $\hbar \to 0$, the quantum state trajectory approaches the classical state trajectory, but if one fixes arbitrarily small $\hbar > 0$ and takes $t\to\infty$, then the quantum trajectory may develop superpositions over macroscopic distances.
+The limit is \emph{singular} in the sense of Berry \cite{berry1995asymptotics,berry2001chaos}.